 EXCEEDING EXPECTATIONS: Send someone for immediate follow-up and discount the original service to show you value the customer’s time.

-BASIC SERVICE: Make note, assure them options will be explored, and send a follow up email as a thank you.
+BASIC SERVICE: Make note, assure them you will explore options, and send a follow-up email as a thank you.

-EXCEEDING EXPECTATIONS: Find a way to implement their suggestions, and send them a thank you and freebie for their contributions to your success.
+EXCEEDING EXPECTATIONS: implement their suggestions and send them a thank you and freebie for their contributions to your success.

 BASIC SERVICE: Assure them you will forward the concern to the appropriate department.